duanbiao2000/obsidianDoc/Extras/textgenerator/prompts/default/getEmailPos.md

 ---
 promptId: getEmailPos
 aliases: ✉️ Reply to Email positively 😄
-description: select the email and a positive reply will be generated
+summary: select the email and a positive reply will be generated
 author: Noureddine
 tags:
   - Writing